-Are there any characteristics of your individual working style that you'd like to make your manager or colleagues aware of?
+What are your current and intended working arrangements?
+You might wish to highlight any flexibility you've agreed with your Are there any characteristics of your individual working style that you'd like to make your manager or colleagues aware of? manager, for example working hours.
 For example a preference for face to face conversations or digital communications when being allocated work including negotiation on deadlines before they are set, a need for adequate time to prepare prior to meetings or creative tasks, having access to a mentor/buddy for questions you might not want to contact your manager about, having a written plan of work in place which can be reviewed and amended regularly, clear quality criteria for work outputs if you have a tendency to over-work a task, tendency to have particularly high or low energy in the morning or in the afternoon.